 Other smaller, but also significant bequests have been received which have supported scholarships, bursaries and capital works.

 They can be defined personal assets such as bonds, property, fixed sums or a percentage of an estate.
 Bequests are usually directed to the School for use at its discretion.
 Such unencumbered gifts allow the School the flexibility to use donations in areas of particular need.

 Alternatively, bequests can be directed to a specific area of the School, such as a particular academic discipline; to a co-curricular activity; to an Endowment Fund; or to fund a scholarship.

 We encourage you to discuss your ideas and plans for your bequest with the Cranbrook Foundation Office (telephone 02 9327 9565), especially if you prefer to tailor your gift to a particular purpose.
-We recommend that you consult your solicitor before finalising arrangements to ensure that they are appropriate for your personal wishes and circumstances.
+We recommend that you consult your qualified legal adviser before finalising arrangements to ensure that they are appropriate for your personal wishes and circumstances.

 By informing the School about your bequest, you assist the School’s long term planning to support important future initiatives and additionally the School has the opportunity to thank you in your lifetime.
 All bequest correspondence with the School is confidential.

 It is easy to make a bequest to the Cranbrook Foundation.
 You can either include the bequest when you write or update your Will, or simply add one as a simple codicil to your existing Will.